andreasgav/semi-automated-wikiart-scraper/README.md

 ![dali-wikiart](https://github.com/andreasgav/semi-automated-wikiart-scraper/blob/main/dali-wikiart-sheet.jpg)

+After the sheet is saved to the same folder as the .py file, we can run the code that will return us all downloadable files.

 This program was created for the needs of the following publication:

 _Deep Learning applied in artworks: Sentiment analysis, Art Genre Classification, Art Dataset_ by **Andreas Gavros**, **Stavros Demetriadis**, and **Anastasios Tefas**.